onap/integration/docs/docs_scaleout.rst

 ------------------------------------------
 This use-case requires operations on several ONAP components to perform service definition and onboarding.

-1-1 VNF Configuration Modeling and Upload with CDS
+1-1 VNF Configuration Modeling and Upload with CDS (Recommended way)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Since Dublin, the scale out use case integrates with the Controller Design Studio (CDS) ONAP component to automate the generation of cloud configuration at VNF instantiation time.
 The user interested in running the use case only with manual preload can skip this section and start from Section 1-2.
 The description of the use case with manual preload is provided in Section5.